 - Be sure to have enough free space to store your backups in addition to your hosted files.

-- The default backup directory is always available via secure FTP.
+- You can always access the default backup directory via secure FTP.
 See “Secure FTP Access to your Soliant.cloud FileMaker Server” knowledge base article.